 Both types of gum diseases are fairly common among adults in the United States and both can be stopped or their symptoms lessened with effective care.

 What is gum disease (gingivitis)?

 Gingivitis, the earliest stage of gum disease, is inflammation of the tissues surrounding and supporting the teeth and is most commonly a result of poor dental hygiene.
 Gum disease, Gingivitis is a very common condition and varies widely in severity.
+If left untreated in the early stages, gingivitis can lead to more severe oral health issues.
 It is characterized by red, swollen gums that bleed easily when teeth are brushed or flossed.
 Gingivitis is not the same thing as periodontitis.
 It always precedes and acts as a warning sign for the more serious condition of periodontitis.